jaschlak/MyGuides/SQL/Table_Modifications/RestoreDB.md

     FROM DISK = '<path\filename.bak>'
     WITH REPLACE

-## The backup set holds a backup of a database other than the existing 'dbname' database.?, Use this:
+#### Error: The backup set holds a backup of a database other than the existing 'dbname' database.?, Use this:

     USE [master]
     RESTORE DATABASE [<dbname>]